 Ocean Avenue Solar

 In December 2018 the City of Portland completed construction of a 1 MW solar array on top of the closed Ocean Avenue Landfill.
 The array consists of 2816 individual solar panels and covers an area about 4 acres in size.
 It will generate about 1.2 million kWh of electricity each year - approximately the same amount as Portland City Hall and Merrill Auditorium.
 This is about 3.5% of the electricity the City uses each year.
+If you want to see how much energy the array is producing, please visit the dashboard.

 Portland International Jetport